 Your Honda is provided with seat belts to minimize the chance of injury to yourself and your passengers in a sudden stop or accident.
-For precautions on using seat belts for children babies and pregnant women, see page 14 and 16.
+For precautions on using seat belts for children, babies and pregnant women, see pages 14 - 16.